Parsl/parsl/docs/userguide/apps.rst

        double(x)

+This Python app acts directly on the input argument `x`, which may be a Python object (hopefully, an integer) or a DataFuture (see :ref:`label-futures`) returned by another app.
+In the latter case, Parsl will wait until the future is resolved before executing the app.

-A Parsl Python app may also act upon files.
+A Python app may also act upon files.
 In order to make Parsl aware of these files, they must be specified by using the ``inputs`` and/or ``outputs`` keyword arguments, as in following code snippet, which copies the contents of one file (`in.txt`) to another (`out.txt`).

 .. code-block:: python